Call for Nominations: International Children’s Peace Prize 2018

 Nominations are ongoing for the International Children’s Peace Prize 2018.
 The International Children’s Peace Prize is awarded annually to a child who fights courageously for children’s rights.
 All winners have shown a remarkable commitment to combating problems millions of children face worldwide.

 The International Children’s Peace Prize is awarded annually to an exceptional child, whose courageous or otherwise remarkable actions have made a difference in improving children’s rights, which helps children worldwide.
 The motivation behind the prize is to provide a platform for children to express their ideas and personal involvement in children’s rights.
 KidsRights feels that children should be recognized, awarded and motivated in their fierce efforts to improve their own situation and that of the children in their environment and even the world.
+You can get more information on children day care and nurseries here!

 The prize was launched by KidsRights during the 2005 World Summit of Nobel Peace Laureates at the Capitol in Rome, chaired by Mikhail Gorbachev.
 Since then, the prize has been presented every year by a Nobel Peace Laureate.
 The International Children’s Peace Prize is an initiative of Marc Dullaert, Chairman and Founder of the KidsRights Foundation.